wp-plugins/stats-blogger-by-blogimpressions/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Analytics stats by blogimpressions Track your WordPress site easily with the latest tracking codes With Google Analytics or Mixpanel.
+Google Analytics and Mixpanel by blogimpressions Track your WordPress site easily with the latest tracking codes With Google Analytics or Mixpanel.

 == Description ==